-Your caregiver will ask about your symptoms and when they started.
+Your healthcare provider will ask about your symptoms and when they started.
 He will ask about the medicines you take and if you drink alcohol or use street drugs.
-The following tests help your caregiver know where the stroke happened, and how much damage you have.
+The following tests help your healthcare provider know where the stroke happened, and how much damage you have.

-- CT or MRI scan: Caregivers use these pictures to see bleeding or blood flow blockage in your brain.
+- CT or MRI scan: Healthcare providers use these pictures to see bleeding or blood flow blockage in your brain.
 You may be given dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
 Do not enter the MRI room with metal.
 Metal can cause serious injury.
-Tell the caregiver if you have a metal implant.
+Tell the healthcare provider if you have a metal implant.

 - Arteriography: X-rays are taken of your arteries to look for blood flow blockage.

 - Carotid ultrasound: This test uses sound waves to show the blood flow in your carotid arteries.
 The carotid arteries are blood vessels in your neck that carry blood to your brain.
 A carotid ultrasound checks for narrow or blocked carotid arteries.

 - Medicines: The type of medicine you need depends on the type of stroke you had.
 You may need medicine to improve your blood's ability to clot and stop the bleeding.
 You may instead need medicine to break up blood clots, or to prevent them from forming.
 You may also need this type of medicine after bleeding is controlled, to prevent a clot from forming.
 You may also need medicine to lower a fever, treat diabetes or high cholesterol, or prevent seizures.
 Medicine may be given to keep your blood pressure at a certain level if it is too high or too low.